 However by the 1980s, the theme of a nuclear apocalypse had become passé.

 The style of music in this track is also a throwback to classic rock of the mid 1970s and 1980s.
-So of what relevance is it today?
+So what relevance is it today?

 The thing is: Just because a problem is passé, doesn't mean the problem has gone away.
-In fact, since recording No Time To Run, the threat of nuclear warfare appears to be looming larger and more sinister than ever.
+In fact, since recording No Time To Run, the threat of nuclear warfare has grown more sinister than ever.

 At the time I was assembling this video, President Trump was pulling out of the nuclear non-proliferation treaty with Russia, Los Alamos was gearing-up for renewed nuclear weapons production, a Russian missile testing facility blew-up causing several radioactivity monitoring stations to go offline, and the Doomsday Clock was closer to midnight that it had been since the peak of the Cold War.
 Yes folks, this was all happening in August 2019.

-It was inspired in part by the political climate of the Regan Administration, in particular what had become known as the Star Wars program.
+It was inspired in part by the political climate of the Reagan Administration, in particular what had become known as the Star Wars program.

 Officially known as the Strategic Defense Initiative ( SDI ), the project was an ICBM defense system under development by the United States military involving a wide array of advanced weapon concepts, including particle beam weapons, ground and space-based missile systems, sensors, high-performance computer systems, and hundreds of combat centers and satellites covering the globe.
 A number of these concepts were tested through the late 1980s.
 Some related research continues to this day.